The Planet Birdsong Foundation works with organizations of all sizes from

 or community level.
 We are working with the

-Macaulay Library at the
+eBird at the

 Cornell Lab of Ornithology to evaluate the impact of our citizen

 science on global data collection.
+We are currently planning new partnerships

 The Planet Birdsong Foundation has a Memorandum of Understanding with the University